gatzenga/Companion-for-Duplicati/README.md

 - Status of the last backup run
 - Next scheduled backup time
 - Trigger a backup manually from your phone
+- Notifications tab – see all server notifications in one place
+- Detailed log view for each backup
 - Credentials stored securely in the iOS Keychain
 - Works with any self-hosted Duplicati instance